greenish/playdust-ui/README.md

   │  ├─ MyComponentContent.tsx
   │  ├─ [...]
   ```

+1. ### Component (Folders)
+   If a component becomes too complicated for a single file, a folder `ComponentName/` is created containing `ComponentName.tsx` and all files related to the component.

+   > If reasonable, sub components are named `ComponentName[SubComponent].tsx`.
+This can be broken or abbrevated in order to prevent component names from getting too long.

+1. ### Atoms (and Selectors)
+    > Selectors are an implementation detail of atoms

+    Atoms are split out into the closest `_atoms/` in the component tree.

+    `_atoms/` should contain a flat list of files.

+    > Reused Atoms are moved to the closes shared parent components `_atoms/` folder.

+1. ### Hooks
+    All external and/or shared logic between components is using the hooks interface.

+    Hooks are split out into the closest `_hooks/` folder within the component tree and files are named after the hook they export `useMyHook.ts`

+    `_hooks/` should contain a flat list of files.

+    > Reused Hooks are moved to the closest shared parent components `_hooks/` folder.

+1. ### Types
+    Types should be defined as close to data creation as possible.

+    **Whenever possible, types should be defined, verified and exported alongside Atoms and Selectors.**

+    `_types/` should contain a flat list of files.

+    > Reused types are moved to the closest shared parent components `_types/`

+1. ### Helpers
+    Code that is reused between `_atoms` and/or `_hooks` goes into the `_helpers/` folder.

+    `_helpers_/` should contain a flat list of files.

+    > Reused helpers are moved to the closest shared parent components `_helpers/`

+1. ### Shared Components
+    Usually all components are defined within their parent components folder.

+    `_sharedComponents/` should contain a flat list of Components (files or folders).

+    > Reused Components are moved to the closest shared parent components `_sharedComponents/` folder.

+## Libraries/Conventions/Patterns

 1. ### One Single export per file
     To keep the file structure self documenting, each file must only export a single `default` export which it is named after. iE. `MyComponent.tsx` exports `<MyComponent … />`